-Within 5 College business days of receipt of a complete Decision Appeal form, the Provost shall schedule a date for | The decision of the Appeal Committee shall be considered a hearing and notify the Student Appellant, the Appeal Committee members, and the President.
+Within 5 College business days of receipt of a complete Decision Appeal form, the Provost shall schedule a date for a hearing and notify the Student Appellant, the Appeal Committee members, and the President.
 Notice of hearing will be considered delivered if the notice has been sent to the current local address of the Student Appellant as provided to the admissions and records office of the College by the student.
 As a result, failure to notify the College of change of address could result in a hearing being held without the student present.
 The Student Appellant is responsible for notifying witnesses and advisors of hearing dates.
 The hearing shall be held within 14 College business days of the date that a complete Decision Appeal form is received by the Provost.